serokell/blog-posts/edsl-michelson/article.md

 typeCheckVal _ _ = Nothing
 ```

-Note, that we do not actually need to wrap `Val t` into `SomeVal` here, because the first argument nicely defines the output of the function.
+We do not actually need to wrap `Val t` into `SomeVal` here because the first argument nicely defines the output of the function.
 It's important to emphasise the role of singletons in the construction above.
 What we do is pattern-matching on the type
 of value that should be parsed.
 Pattern-matching on type in the code of term-level functions is not common in Haskell, and singletons are perhaps the most straightforward way.